josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 *   Each component, service, and filter is in its own source file, as per the [Rule of 1][GithubJohnpapaAngularStyleguideBlobPrimaryA1ReadmeMdSingleResponsibility].

-*   The `core`, `phone-detail`, and `phone-list` modules are each in their own subdirectory.
+*   The `core`, `phone-detail`, and `phone-list` modules are each in their own sub-directory.
-    Those subdirectories contain the JavaScript code as well as the HTML templates that go with each particular feature.
+    Those sub-directories contain the JavaScript code as well as the HTML templates that go with each particular feature.
     This is in line with the [Folders-by-Feature Structure][GithubJohnpapaAngularStyleguideBlobPrimaryA1ReadmeMdFoldersByFeatureStructure] and [Modularity][GithubJohnpapaAngularStyleguideBlobPrimaryA1ReadmeMdModularity] rules.

 *   Unit tests are located side-by-side with application code where they are easily found, as described in the rules for [Organizing Tests][GithubJohnpapaAngularStyleguideBlobPrimaryA1ReadmeMdOrganizingTests].